NxPKG/khulnasoft-docs/content/waf/managed-rules/waf-exceptions/define-dashboard.md

 To add a WAF exception at the zone level:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com), and select your account and domain.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com), and select your account and domain.
 2. Go to **Security** > **WAF** > **Managed rules**.
 3. Select **Add exception**.

 To add a WAF exception at the account level (Enterprise plans only):

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com), and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com), and select your account.
 2. Go to Account Home > **WAF** > **Managed rulesets**.
 3. Select **Deploy** > **Deploy managed exception**.